bahaidev/textbrowser/README.md

 1. Search/Sorting
     1. Add to preferences system for saved/favorite, recent searches/browses, etc.
+    1. Specific filtering by textbox next to checked field selection (commented out in workDisplay as not working yet in resultsDisplay)
     1. Schema-aware and metadata-aware column sorting options (e.g., sort by order and ASC/DESC) with user customizability (i.e., presorting along with dynamic client-side after-load sorting, with or without search